eliemelki/SwiftRouting/README.md

  ### SheetRouter

-For more have a look at [SheetsRouterDemo](Sources/SwiftRouting/Routers/Sheets/SheetRouter/SheetRouterDemo.swift)
+Have a look at [SheetRouterDemo](Sources/SwiftRouting/Routers/Sheets/SheetRouter/SheetRouterDemo.swift)

 ### SheetsRouter

-Take a look at [SheetsRouterDemo](Sources/SwiftRouting/Routers/Sheets/SheetsRouter/SheetsRouterDemo.swift)
+Have a look at [SheetsRouterDemo](Sources/SwiftRouting/Routers/Sheets/SheetsRouter/SheetsRouterDemo.swift)

 ### Notes
 Be careful of retaining cycle when creating `Routable`.
 Basically our router implementations strong hold reference of routable instance.